mxious/back/README.md

 Requirements
 ===============
 PHP 5 or HHVM (we use HHVM in production)
-Short tags = No (from longing-lion forwards or Mxious 2.0 alpha) MySQL
+Short tags = No
+MySQL

 Social
 ===============
-Check out the website `Mxious.us` for social discussion of the code.
+Check out the website `Alphasquare.us` for social discussion of the code.

 Warning
 ===============

-Things in the ``develop`` branch are extremely unstable.
-Not for production.
-Please use files from ``master`` branch instead.
+Things in the ``develop`` branch are unstable.

 Extend
 ===============